This article navigates an account administrator through the session rules in Revma.com and explains the different uses.

 Furthermore, under the content provider section, there are several other option for a user to choose from:

 Append Listener Id: This indicates whether or not to append the listenerId query parameter in the VAST request.
 By default this is selected as active.
-It’s advisable that the Append Listener Id box remains ticked at all times, as, including the listener id in the ad request url, more targeted advertisements will be generated.
+It’s advisable that the Append Listener Id box remains ticked at all times, as, including the listener id in the ad request url, more targeted advertisements can be generated.

 Sequential: This indicates whether or not to perform sequential requests to this provider until no or empty response.
-Only then, the next request will be made to the next provider.
+Only then will the next request be made to the next provider.
 By default this is not selected as active.

 Append Listener Query: This indicates whether or not to append the listener's query parameters in the VAST request.
 By default this is not selected as active.